serra/impact-spheres-drive-monitor/docs/development.rst

     make bootstrap

 This should install all dependencies.
-At this stage
+At this stage:

 .. code:: robotframework

     *** Test Cases ***
+    The development environment is bootstrapped
+        File should exist    requirements.txt
         All dependencies should be installed
-        File should exist    requirements.txt

 Run tests
 =========